yesrod/hoplite/README.md

 ```

 The config is in JSON.
 I've tried to make it as self-documenting as possible.
-More documentation on configuration will be provided eventually.
+More documentation on configuration is available [on the wiki.](https://github.com/yesrod/hoplite/wiki/Configuration)

 After you have a roughly accurate config, tare all the connected HX711s:
 ```